afnid/CoreEFI/README.md

 <li>Utilizes variable length timers to minimize event scheduling overhead.</li>
 <li>Low impact metrics track performance rates and time spent in critical sections.</li>
 <li>Complete console interface allows viewing stats on all major components.</li>
-<li>All console output is in a json style which makes it very easy to parse.<li>
+<li>All console output is in a json style which makes it very easy to parse.</li>
 <li>Table driven architecture makes it easy to add new variables, tables, etc.</li>
 <li>External xml config file used to generate the parameter lists and table data</li>
 <li>Only limited by the number of events that can be processed at max RPM.</li>